- 2008 BSc, Chemistry, University of Technology, Vienna, Austria

 - 2012 PhD, Theoretical Chemistry, University of Vienna, Austria

-Computational study of the photophysics of interacting DNA nucleobasis, supervised by Prof. Hans Lischka - 2013-2015 Postdoc, Ruprecht-Karls University, Heidelberg, Germany
+Computational study of the photophysics of interacting DNA nucleobases, supervised by Prof. Hans Lischka - 2013-2015 Postdoc, Ruprecht-Karls University, Heidelberg, Germany

 Study of phosphorescent iridium complexes, hosted by Prof. Andreas Dreuw - 2015-2017 Postdoc, University of Vienna, Austria

-Nonadiabatic photodynamics, hosted by Prof. Leticia Gonzalez - 2018 - Lecturer in Chemistry, Loughborough University, UK
+Nonadiabatic photodynamics, hosted by Prof. Leticia Gonzalez - 2018 - (Senior) Lecturer in Physical Chemistry, Loughborough University, UK

 Computational photochemistry and quantum chemical method development